 Each CDA will be connected to a specific external partner.
 Supervision will be carried out by a representative from that organisation and at least two academic supervisors from within the consortium.

-Please note that the deadline for expressions of interest to work on a CDA project is 14 December 2017.
+Please note: the deadline for expressions of interest to work on a CDA project has now passed (14 December 2017).

 Applying for a SWW DTP Studentship

-The studentship competition and application system will open on Monday 27 November 2017 and close on Thursday 11 January 2018.
-Applications must be submitted online and further information is available on the website.
+The studentship competition and application system opened on Monday 27 November 2017 and closed on Thursday 11 January 2018.
+Applications were submitted online and further information is available on the website.